cabenitez/AaxisTest/README.md

 `/api/products/update`
 `/api/products/list`

-> To use the token add it to the Request Authorization as type "Bearer Token" Token
+> To use the token add it to the Request Authorization as type "Bearer Token"